-A: The Center strives to work with the host organizations to fill the positions by early- to mid-March.
+A: The Bill Lane Center strives to work with the host organizations to fill the positions by early- to mid-March.
 Once a student is offered a position, they must decide within 48 hours whether to accept the offer and, should they accept, they sign a participation agreement with the Bill Lane Center and a waiver with Stanford University.

 Q: What happens once the student accepts their position with the internship organization?

-A: Students will be expected to reach out to their internship supervisors directly to determine the 10-week start and end dates for the summer internship and to discuss expectations.
-Students will then create a learning plan, which they submit to their supervisor/mentor in order to discuss and align summer responsibilities and expectations between the host organization and intern.
+A: Students are expected to contact their internship supervisors directly to determine the start and end dates for the summer internship and to discuss expectations.
+Students will then create a learning plan, which they submit to their supervisor/mentor, in order to discuss and align summer responsibilities and expectations between the host organization and intern.